Skip to content

 Why doesn't subtraction have a commutative property?

-How do addition properties help with mental maths strategies?
+How do addition properties help with mental maths?

 § 06